Neozaru/near-suricate/README.md

-*DISCLAIMER : Proof of concept for use in Near Betanet ONLY*
+*DISCLAIMER : Proof of concept in intense development.
+For use in Near Betanet ONLY*

 # Suricate